ivanr/grpc-playground/LINKS.md

 - The data is what matters, and we wish to put it centrestage.
 In other words, we wish to practice schema-led development.
 - It's a mature, popular, and widely used protocol.
 - Protocol buffers are language neutral, enabling interoperability no matter the language used for a component.
--Code generation from schemas reduces manual work.
+- Code generation from schemas reduces manual work.
 - We need a good way to maintain and evolve data formats, and using an external framework for that is a good approach.

 Additional requirements: